wojake/awesome-xrpl/readme.md

 # XRPL Explorers

 - [Bithomp](https://bithomp.com) [<kbd>M</kbd>](https://bithomp.com)[<kbd>T</kbd>](https://test.bithomp.com) A block explorer.
 Tailored for viewing accounts, you can log in with a hardware wallet.
-- [Ledger.Exposed](https://ledger.exposed) -  Live stats and insights in the XRP distribution, ownership, escrows and the flow of funds.
-By [Wietse][#wietse]
+- [Ledger.Exposed](https://ledger.exposed) -  Live stats and insights in the XRP distribution, ownership, escrows and the flow of funds. ([Source](https://github.com/WietseWind/XRP-Stats-Frontend))
 - [xrpintel](https://xrpintel.com) 💫 - Live transaction explorer with JSONPath
   filtering.
 [Dossier of gateways](https://xrpintel.com/gateways) and their issued tokens as KYG or "Know Your Gateway".